 A longstanding question is how in the world did Planters, a small slice of the southern population, convince a mass of their social inferiors to risk life and limb, defending their aristocracy?
 The answer is rather simple, and lamentable.
 Folks from the lower rungs lived by the social rules fixed by the wealthy elite.
 The Planter Class established the rituals of polite society, and every white man below the Mason-Dixon hoped to someday to join their ranks (acquiring land and slaves).

 The lower classes defended a minority they ached to join.

 A small middle class of land holding farmers, and city professionals, also labored to reach the same social summit.
 In other words, acquiring the trappings of wealth, punched one’s ticket to ride.

-Widespread contempt for this hardscrabble class was evident by pejoratives that are still around today.
-Belittling terms like crackers, trash, and later hillbillies, and rednecks linger on in our lexicon.
+Beneath this merchant-landholding tier massed poor whites.
+These desperate souls were left to precariously scratch out some kind existence as itinerant tenants.
+Contempt for this hardscrabble class is still evident through pejoratives that are still in use.
+Belittling terms like crackers, trash, hillbillies, and rednecks linger on in our lexicon.

 In short, you’ve been played by your chosen betters.

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
 Both are available on Kindle.